 Rob will have an extensive display of underwater photography taken around various waters of Australia.

 Helicopter and sight seeing cruises.

 Kraken Boat Tour’s will be running 20 min cruises in their “Zodiac”.
-Leaving from the boat ramp jetty, from 11-00am
+They will be departing from “Fishermans Wharf”, from 11-00am

 $20-00 per adult, $10-00 per child 12 and under.

 Port Welshpool Maritime Museum.

 The Port Welshpool Maritime Museum in Turnbull Street will be serving devonshire teas and “Spiders”, in conjunction with historical photo’s of The Long Jetty.

 A variety of live performers will be here to add to the festival atmosphere on both days.
 Take a break and appreciate their talents.
 At 3-30pm Sat and 2-30pm Sun, many of the musicians will get together for a jam session.

 The Port Welshpool Working Group will be operating the BBQ.

 The Welshpool Primary School mothers will be operating the kitchen serving snacks and hot and cold drinks.